sophiabrandt/nextjs-ecommerce/README.md

 ## Screenshots

-You can find more screenshots in the screenshots folder.
+You can find more screenshots in the [screenshots/](screenshots/) folder.

 ![Main Page](screenshots/nextjs-ecommerce.png)